-Walk into any Dominican colmado and in some corner you will find a jar full of Dulces de Mani y Ajonjoli (Peanut and Sesame Candies).
+Walk into any Dominican colmado (corner store) and in some corner you will find a jar full of Dulces de Mani y Ajonjoli (Peanut and Sesame Candies).
 Like many a thing, its popularity endures not despite its simplicity, but because of it.

 You would think that by now, flooded as we are with imported, sophisticated candies, these would have disappeared.
 This is — fortunately — not the case, judging by the many brands competing for the nostalgic market.